Preferential option for the poor

 Discuss: How do students feel about the cake simulation?
 How did the students with the least feel?
 How did the students with the most feel?

 In a think-pair-share routine, students are given time to think about their own response and then discuss with a partner: What have they been taught is the right or best way to share?
-What do they think God says about sharing?
+What do they think bible teaches us about sharing?

 ↑ Back to top

-Students explore what Jesus requires us to do in the face of ‘unfair’ sharing.
+Students explore what Jesus requires us to do when we see ‘unfair’ sharing.

 Pose the question: What does the Bible tell us about this?
 How would Jesus want us to treat people who are not getting their fair share?